laro/Cilia/Other Ideas, Good & Bad.md

     - Examples:
         - `var Int i`
         - `var i : Int`
-    - When having `func` for function declaration, but not `var` for variable declaration, is still not clear enough.
+    - In case `func` for function declaration, but not `var` for variable declaration, is still not clear enough.
     - Swift, Kotlin and Circle always start variable declarations with `var`.
     - Not starting with `var` could be especially problematic in connection with omitting the trailing semicolons.